 In 2022, the government issued around 50,000 show-cause notices under GST.
 The businesses have been ordered to provide cause for discrepancies within 15–30 days after conducting GST audits for the fiscal years 2017–18 and 2018–19 (also, part of the fiscal years 2019–20 and 2020–21).
 More than one lakh GSTINs are now being examined.

-his states that the government is taking action against non-compliance and it is high time that businesses start taking GST litigation very seriously!
-Here, in this article, we will discuss all about GST notices in detail.
+This suggests that the government is taking action against non-compliance and it is high time that businesses start taking GST litigation seriously!
+Here, in this article, we will discuss all about the GST notices in detail.

 What is Show Cause Notice Under GST?

 A show cause notice is a formal written request issued by a government regulatory body to an individual or business, asking them to provide a satisfactory explanation or justification for a certain action or behavior.
 In the context of Indirect Taxation in India, a show cause notice under GST may be issued by the GST authorities to a business or individual for various reasons, such as non-compliance with GST laws and regulations, evasion of tax, or other suspected offenses.

 The purpose of a show cause notice under GST is to give the recipient an opportunity to explain their actions or provide any relevant information or documents that may support their case.

 The recipient is required to respond to the notice within the specified time frame, which is usually 30 days.
 If the recipient fails to respond or provide a satisfactory explanation, the GST authorities may proceed to take further action, such as imposing a penalty or initiating legal proceedings.

 A show cause notice under GST typically includes the following information:

 - Show Cause Notice Number and Date of Issuance